 Yandex Cloud

-Cloud Functions automatically captures an application's standard output streams and sends them to the centralized logging system in Yandex Cloud.
-Along with application runtime logging, the system logs request execution events.
+Cloud Functions automatically captures the application's standard output streams and sends them to the centralized logging system in Yandex Cloud.
+In addition to the application execution logs, the system also logs request execution events.

 Additional messages are logged using standard language constructs: